sashakid/ios-guide/README.md

 _Минусы_

 * No compile time to checks to ensure that notifications are correctly handled by observers.
-* Required to un-register with the notification center if your previously registered object is deallocated.
+* Required to unregister with the notification center if your previously registered object is deallocated.
 * Not very traceable.
 Attempting to debug issues related to application flow and control can be very difficult.
 * Third party object required to manage the link between controllers and observer objects.
 * Notification Names, and UserInfo dictionary keys need to be known by both the observers and the controllers.
 If these are not defined in a common place, they can very easily become out of sync.